datastax/pulsar-jms/README.md

 - a Queue: use com.datastax.oss.pulsar.jms.PulsarQueue (or better Session#createQueue)
 - a Topic: use com.datastax.oss.pulsar.jms.PulsarTopic (or better Session#createTopic)

-This is how you access them for Pulsar
+This is how you access them with Starlight for JMS:

 ```
    Map<String, Object> configuration = new HashMap<>();